DoodleScheduling/hiring-challenges/web-developer/README.md

 Send an email with a link to your repository solution to `code-challenge@doodle.com`.

-Make sure your email has the following subject: `FE-<yourname>`.
-So for example, if your name were "Paul Smith", your email subject would be `FE-Paul Smith`
+Make sure your email has the following subject: `WD-<yourname>`.
+So for example, if your name were "Paul Smith", your email subject would be `WD-Paul Smith`

 We will review your solution, we strive to get back to you in **48 hours**.
 Sometimes it might take more.